Getting your Trinity Audio player ready...

 AI and blockchain go hand in hand.
 This match made in heaven becomes increasingly obvious as we explore the good and bad opportunities with booming AI-powered tech.
 To dive deeper into this subject, which our Founder is also passionate about, I moderated a panel on Ethical AI and Blockchain during the AI & Blockchain Virtual Expo 2024 on October 31.
 Here is a summary of what went down in case you missed it.

 The panelists spanned a broad spectrum of experience, everything from technical and research to association to corporate to health care.
 Their different perspectives brought fascinating insights into the hot topic of AI ethics and how we can prevent and solve the major concerns that surround it.
-The group included Wei Zhang, Research Director of nChain; Kristopher Klaich, Policy Director of Chamber of Digital Commerce; Kerstin Eimers, Global Web3 of Deutsche Telekom; and Daniel Pietrzykoski, Technical Strategy & Product Innovation – Blockchain & Program Management of Johnson & Johnson.
+The group included Wei Zhang, Research Director of nChain; Kristopher Klaich, Policy Director of the Digital Chamber of Commerce; Kerstin Eimers, Global Web3 of Deutsche Telekom; and Daniel Pietrzykoski, Technical Strategy & Product Innovation – Blockchain & Program Management of Johnson & Johnson.

 The discussion kicked off with what AI ethics means to each panelist and concerns surrounding AI, including real-world examples.